Login with your member password below to see your content

 Pretty as a postcard, photos don't do it any justice at all.
 It reminds me a little of some of the Cinque Terre towns .

-It's a great spot to enjoy lunch or dinner too and the restaurant you'll want to visit here is 1999 Il Ristorante.
-They've a lovely location near the marina.
-Gaze out upon azure seas, bobbing boats and the green hills behind as you dine on fish that was swimming earlier in the day.
+It's a great spot to enjoy lunch or dinner too, and the restaurant you'll want to visit here is 1999 Il Ristorante.
+They've got a lovely location near the marina.
+Gaze out upon azure seas, bobbing boats, and the green hills behind you as you dine on fish that was swimming earlier in the day.

-It's not the cheapest but good food and views make it worth the splurge.
+It's not the cheapest, but the good food and views make it worth the splurge.

 And you thought that only Rio had a Christ the Redeemer statue?
+Well, Maratea has one too.
 This one is made of white marble and is called the Redentore.

 Heading up San Biagio hill to the statue, which symbolizes the hope of Maratea, it was sad to pass by the ruins of a settlement dating back a thousand years.
-It was destroyed by Napoleon in 1806 .
-Most of the people who lived here were evacuated to Sicily and upon returning rebuilt their city in what is now the old town.
+It was destroyed by Napoleon in 1806atue, which symbolizes the hope of Maratea, it was sad to pass by the ruins of a settlement dating back a thousand years.
+It was destroyed by Napoleon in 1806.
+Most of the people who lived here were evacuated to Sicily and, upon returning, rebuilt their city in what is now the old town.

-Also to visit on the hill is the Basilica of San Biagio, San Biagio is the town's Patron Saint for whom a festival is held during the second week of May.
+Also to visit on the hill is the Basilica of San Biagio.
+San Biagio is the town's patron saint, in honor of whom a festival is held during the second week of May.

-If you've a car drive up here, otherwise I'd recommend a taxi.
+If you've got a car, drive up here; otherwise, I'd recommend a taxi.

 Although the walk from the old town is only around 3 miles, the road linking the town to the hill doesn't have a sidewalk and is dangerous to walk along.
 Cars hurtle around the bends and can't always notice pedestrians until it is too late.

 I prefer those little beaches tucked away in tiny coves; head a little north, towards the next town of Acquafredda, and you'll find some gems.
-The dark sand, and sometimes gravel of these beaches, contrasts with the green Mediterranean vegetation and the sparkling blue and turquoise waters.
+The dark sand and sometimes gravel of these beaches contrast with the green Mediterranean vegetation and the sparkling blue and turquoise waters.

-If you don't want to do a boat trip the best beaches to visit by land are the main beaches in Maratea, the lovely Spiaggia Fiumicello being the best of them and probably the best beach for little children too.
-A little out of town the following beaches await:
+If you don't want to do a boat trip, the best beaches to visit by land are the main beaches in Maratea, with the lovely Spiaggia Fiumicello being the best of them and probably the best beach for little children too.
+A little out of town, the following beaches await:

-Cala Jannita: most locals call this the Spiaggia Nera on account of its black sand, it is absolutely beautiful if a little hard to get to.
-If you do want to visit head south from Maratea on SS18 , it's around 3 kilometers from Maratea and look out for sign posts on your right, you'll see four brown signs, one above the other.
+Cala Jannita: Most locals call this the Spiaggia Nera on account of its black sand.
+It is absolutely beautiful, if a little hard to get to.
+If you do want to visit, head south from Maratea on SS18.
+Look out for sign posts on your right; you'll see four brown signs, one above the other.

-The third sign down says Spiaggia Nera; follow the signs to the parking area where you'll pay 6 Euros for the day and then walk along a footpath, immersed in beautiful and fragrant vegetation, to the beach.
-The beach is more gravel than sand and being dark in color it gets very hot so bring beach shoes or flip flops.
+The third sign down says Spiaggia Nera; follow the signs to the parking area where you'll pay 7 Euros for the day and then walk along a footpath, immersed in beautiful and fragrant vegetation, to the beach.
+The beach is more gravel than sand, and being dark in color, it gets very hot, so bring beach shoes or flip flops.

-Do explore the spectacular caves to the right of the beach - most can be reached on foot but others you can swim to.
+Do explore the spectacular caves to the right of the beach; most can be reached on foot, but others you can swim to.
 Nearly forgot, some of the beach is private but the free sections are just as lovely.
-They don't offer all the service of the private ones though so bring a picnic lunch and plenty of water with you.
+They don't offer all the services of the private ones, though, so bring a picnic lunch and plenty of water with you.

-Spiaggia Luppa: This beach has won awards for the color, clarity and cleanliness of it sea, often considered the best in all of Italy.
-You'll find it in Acquafredda; from Maratea take the SS18 north and in Acquafredda you'll see a big blue sign on the right pointing to the Hotel Gabbiano - follow that road and you are there.
+Spiaggia Luppa: This beach has won awards for the color, clarity, and cleanliness of its sea and is often considered the best in all of Italy.
+You'll find it in Acquafredda; from Maratea, take the SS18 north, and in Acquafredda, you'll see a big blue sign on the right pointing to the Hotel Gabbiano; follow that road, and you are there.

 Before sharing the options I need to ask you why you are visiting Maratea: is it mostly for the beaches and sunshine?
 Or is it principally for the chance to enjoy the history and atmosphere of the old town?